darktable-org/dtdocs/content/module-reference/processing-modules/denoise-profiled.md

 Currently, darktable has sensor noise profiles for over 300 popular camera models from all the major manufacturers.
 If you generate your own noise profile for a camera that is not yet supported by darktable, be sure to share it with the darktable development team so they can include it in the next release!
 Please see darktable's [camera support](https://github.com/darktable-org/darktable/wiki/Camera-support) page for more information.

-For an AI-based alternative applied later in the workflow, on the already-demosaicked and edited image, see [neural restore](../utility-modules/shared/neural-restore.md) and the [AI features overview](../../special-topics/ai/overview.md).
+For an AI-based alternative applied later in the workflow, on the already-demosaiced and edited image, see [neural restore](../utility-modules/shared/neural-restore.md) and the [AI features overview](../../special-topics/ai/overview.md).

 # modes